1995parham-learning/1995parham-learning.github.io/src/content/docs/concepts/operating_systems.md

 In a simplified view, a process can be in one of three states:

 - **Running**: In the running state, a process is running on a processor.
 This means it is executing instructions.
-- **Ready**: In the ready state, a process is ready to run buf for some reason the OS has chosen not to run it at this given time.
+- **Ready**: In the ready state, a process is ready to run but for some reason the OS has chosen not to run it at this given time.
 - **Blocked**: In the blocked state, a process has performed some kind of operation that makes it not ready to run until some other event takes place.
 A common example: when a process initiates an I/O request to a disk, it becomes blocked and thus some other process can use the processor.